• Skip to primary navigation

 The three types of self-employed individuals include:

 Independent contractors.
-Independent contractors are individuals hired to perform specific jobs for clients, meaning that they are only paid for their jobs. …
+Independent contractors are individuals hired to perform specific jobs for clients, meaning they are only paid for their jobs. …

 Sole proprietors.